Posted on 1 Comment

 bill-haleyFebruary 9, 1981 – Bill Haley was born on July 6th 1925.
 He was born in Highland Park, Michigan, but because of the Great Depression on the Detroit area, his father moved the family to Boothwyn, Pennsylvania.
 For six years Bill was a musical director of Radio Station WPWA in Chester, Pennsylvania, leading his own band The Saddlemen all through this period and in 1951 they made their first recordings.
 They renamed themselves Bill Haley with Haley’s Comets on Labour Day 1952.

 Bill Haley and his Comets were there before Presley, Holly and Berry, playing rock & roll before it even had a name, and is credited by many for being the first popularizing this form of music in the early 1950s.
-Their hit song “Rock Around the Clock” went around the world for many decades.
+Their hit song “Rock Around the Clock”, which was propelled by the movie Blackboard Jungle to global recognition, went around the world for many decades.
 Continue reading Bill Haley 2/1981

 Posted on Leave a comment